abdrahmansoltan/Learning-Notes/Git/01-Git.md

 ---

-### Writing a commit message guidelines
+### Commits guidelines

+- Atomic commits: each commit should focus on a **single thing**
+  - this makes it much easier to undo changes later on, and makes your code easier to review.
 - write a short single line summary of what the changes are (less than 50 characters).
-- optionally followed by a blank line and a more complete description
-- keep each line to less than 72 characters
-- write your commit messages in present tense, not past tense, as the commit message is meant to label the changes.
-It's a label for what's inside.
+- write your commit messages in **present tense**, not past tense, as the commit message is meant to label the changes ( It's a label for what's inside ).
 - clear and descriptive (explain what it does not why/how)
 - develop shorthand for your organization ex `"[css,js]"`, `"bugfix"`,`"#38405"` as issue number